parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

   - Other terms that you may see include ‘Fellow’, ‘Trust Grade’ or ‘Associate Specialist’.

 ### Healthcare Assistants (HCAs)
-- Also known as _nursing assistants_, _nursing auxiliaries_ or _auxiliary nurses_.
+Also known as _nursing assistants_, _nursing auxiliaries_ or _auxiliary nurses_.
 - They work in GP surgeries, community services or hospitals.
 Much of their training will be on the job.
 - Roles include:
   - In hospital, they may help people wash and dress.
 They may also measure people’s temperature or blood pressure.
   - In a GP surgery, they may conduct health checks, perform blood tests or do simple wound care.

 ### Home Care Workers
-Also known as _Paid Carers_
+Also known as _Paid Carers_.
 - They come to your home to support personal care, such as washing and dressing.
 - They may be employed directly or via an agency.
 - There are no standardised qualification requirements for Home Care Workers but many will have, for example, a diploma (previously ‘NVQ’) in Health and Social Care.
 The training requirements depend on their employer.

-Please note Home Care Workers are not trained Nurses so cannot undertake nursing roles.
+Note Home Care Workers are not trained Nurses so cannot undertake nursing roles.

 ### Nurses
 - They must be registered with the _Nursing & Midwifery Council (NMC)_ to work in the UK.